jeffypie369/mock_data_generator/README.txt

 12.2.c.
 Input any values you want to exclude, separated by commas.
 If none, input 'n'.
 (Condition: Comma-separated strings or 'n')
 (NUMBER-path)
 12.1.
 Input whether number is integer or float.
 (Condition: 'f' or 'i') If float:
 12.1.a.
-Input whether the values follow a distribution (Normal, Poisson or Uniform (default)).
-(Condition: 'n' or 'p' or 's') 12.1.b.
+Input whether the values follow a distribution (Normal or Uniform (default)).
+(Condition: 'n' or 's') 12.1.b.
 Input the number of desired decimal places.
 (Condition: Integer) 12.1.c.
-If Normal distribution, input mean value, then standard deviation in the next input.
-(Condition: Float) 12.1.d.
-If Poisson distribution, input lambda mean value.
+If Normal distribution, input estimated minimum value, then estimated maximum value in the next input.
+(Condition: Float)
+12.1.d.
+If Uniform distribution, input minimum value, then maximum value in the next input.
 (Condition: Float) 12.2.
-If integer or uniform float distribution:
+If integer:
 12.2.a.
 Input minimum value.
-(Condition: Integer or Float) 12.2.b.
-Input whether data includes minimum value.
-(Condition: 'y' or 'n') 12.2.c.
+(Condition: Integer) 12.2.b.
 Input maximum value.
-(Condition: Integer or Float) 12.2.d.
-Input whether data includes maximum value.
-(Condition: 'y' or 'n') 12.2.e.
+(Condition: Integer or Float) 12.2.c.
 Input any values you want to exclude, separated by commas.
 If none, input 'n'.
 (Condition: Comma-separated strings or 'n')
 (DATETIME-path)
 12.1.
 Input whether column contains only date, or time, or both.
 (Condition: 'd' or 't' or 'dt') 12.2.
 Input the desired lower bound following the format provided by the prompt.